How to Become a Montessori Teacher

 - Elementary I & II (6 - 12 years)

 Montessori Training Classes

-Coursework for a Montessori Teacher will range from classroom lectures, written coursework and hands on training.
-This mixture is designed so graduates feel comfortable working in a Montessori classroom, are experienced with the model of education, and who will understand the principles of a Montessori education well enough that they are able to adapt to any given situation.
+Coursework for a Montessori teacher will range from classroom lectures, written coursework and hands-on training.
+This curriculum is designed so graduates feel comfortable working in a Montessori classroom, are experienced with the model of education, and who will understand the principles of a Montessori education well enough that they are able to adapt to any given situation.

 Who Will My Students Be?